Q & A: Divorce Mediation

 No problem.
-We’ve conducted many mediations where the parties were quite antagonistic towards each another.
+Our Orange County divorce mediators at Hendrickson & Associates have conducted many mediations where the parties were quite antagonistic towards each another.
 There are many solutions to this problem.
 Often, we meet with one party at a time, and if the absent party wishes to take part or at least listen to the conversation, we have them call in and put them on speaker phone so they can listen.

 Sometimes even this is too painful for one of the parties and if this cannot be done, we meet with one spouse, summarize the meeting, and email the absent spouse with the issues.
 The bottom line is that the process is always completely transparent.

 Often the parties prefer not to come to the office at all.
 We can conduct a meeting via Skype or conference call, or if tempers are running very high, we often encourage communication to be in writing only.
 When people are in a high-stress situation such as a divorce, it often helps them to write out their concerns and thoughts.
 Further, they are unlikely to put extremely negative words into writing.
 While tempers may flare during a discussion, writing often provides that necessary bit of distance that enables a person to be calmer.

 If the parties do choose to meet together, we insist that each be polite to the other.
 This includes giving each person a chance to speak without interruption, the mandate that no voices be raised, and that each party refrains from pushing the other’s buttons.

 Why do people choose to mediate their divorce?

 The most commonly given reasons people enter into mediation is that the process costs far less than litigation, the parties’ privacy is maintained, the parties end up making all or most of the decisions over their children’s lives, and ultimately, the parties end up at least being civil to one another.